michael-freling/browser-extension-anime-spoiler-blocker/README.md

 > [!WARNING]
 > This is still under development and it's still experimental phase.

-This is a brwwser extension to block spoilers for anime in some services.
+This is a browser extension to block spoilers for anime in some services.
 There are a few features supported to block spoilers

 1. Keep the history of the last episode of a season for each anime you watched